Target-aware Image Editing via Cycle-consistent Constraints: Abstract

 \section{Abstract}

-Recent advances in pre-trained text-to-image flow models have enabled remarkable progress in text-based image editing.
-Mainstream approaches always adopt a \textbf{corruption-then-restoration} paradigm, where the source image is first corrupted into an ``intermediate state'' and then restored to the target image under the prompt guidance.
-However, current methods construct this intermediate state in a \textbf{target-agnostic} manner, \ie, they primarily focus on realizing source image reconstruction while neglecting the semantic gaps towards the specific editing target.
+Recent pre-trained text-to-image flow models have enabled remarkable progress in text-based image editing.
+Mainstream approaches adopt a \textbf{corruption-then-restoration} paradigm, where the source image is first corrupted into an editable ``intermediate state'' and then restored to the target image under the prompt guidance.
+However, current methods construct this intermediate state in a \textbf{target-agnostic} manner, \ie, they mainly focus on realizing source image reconstruction while neglecting the semantic gaps towards the specific editing target.
 This design inherently results in limited editability or inconsistency when the desired modifications substantially deviate from the source.
 In this paper, we argue that the intermediate state should be \textbf{target-aware}, \ie, selectively corrupting editing-relevant contents while preserving editing-irrelevant ones.
-To this end, we propose \textbf{FlowCycle}, a novel inversion-free and flow-based editing framework that parameterizes corruption with learnable noises and optimizes them through a cycle-consistent process.
+Thus, we propose \textbf{FlowCycle}, an inversion-free and flow-based editing framework that parameterizes corruption with learnable noises and optimizes them through a cycle-consistent process.
 By iteratively editing the source to the target and recovering back to the source with dual consistency constraints, FlowCycle learns to produce a target-aware intermediate state, enabling faithful modifications while preserving source consistency.
-Extensive ablations have demonstrated that FlowCycle achieves superior editing quality and consistency over state-of-the-art methods.
+For efficiency, we further accelerate the optimization by dynamically adjusting the sampling steps.
+Extensive ablations demonstrated that FlowCycle achieves superior editing performance. \keywords{Diffusion Model \and Target-aware Editing \and Cycle Consistency}